dobots/aim/index.md

 The cross-platform support is delivered by the rur-builder application (see [AIM on GitHub](https://github.com/dobots/aim)).
 Currently rur-builder provides functionality for different middlewares.
 Supported are:

-* **YARP**, Yet Another Robot Platform, a middleware on top of TCP, UDP, and a few other options
+* **YARP**, Yet Another Robot Platform, a middleware on top of TCP, UDP, and a few other options.
-* **ROS**, Robotic Operating System, the most widely used robotic software ecosystem
+* **ROS**, Robotic Operating System, the most widely used robotic software ecosystem.
-* **ZeroMQ**, a middleware that adds neat abstractions for distributed communication structures
+* **ZeroMQ**, a middleware that adds neat abstractions for distributed communication structures.
-* **Android**, the well-known virtual machine where application communicate with \"intents\"
+* **Android**, the well-known virtual machine where application communicate with \"intents\".
-* **NodeJS**, the software that together with npm shook up the javascript world
+* **NodeJS**, the software that together with npm shook up the javascript world.

 The rur-builder allows you to write exactly the same code, in C++, and it runs smoothly in all the scenarios of above.
 For example, if you want to use a module that does \"unsupervised learning\", say \"k-means clustering\", you do not have to change anything to run it on Android and communicate to it using \"intents\", or to run it as a module in your Node server installing it via npm and communicating with it using javascript function calls.